goombamaui/paragonx/content/events/23fall-physics.md

 ## Description

 This 8-week course is designed to teach students the fundamentals of classical physics and to prepare them for the F=ma competition and the AP Physics 1.
 It will cover the most critical concepts tested and will utilize a variety of past problems from the exams demonstrate concepts and test understanding.
-No prior knowledge of physics is necessary, but students are encouraged to know basic trigonometry.
+No prior knowledge of physics is necessary, but students are encouraged to know basic trigonometry

 ## Syllabus